-The ImPACT evaluation is a 20- to 30-minute computer-based test that measures multiple aspects of cognitive function, such as:
+An Immediate Post-Concussion Assessment and Cognitive Testing (ImPACT) evaluation is a 20- to 30-minute computer-based test that helps measure multiple aspects of cognitive function, such as:

 - Attention span

 - Sustained and selective attention span

 - Response variability